![]() |

 - Going to clients with project ideas

-- Asking questions when client gives you a project–Immediately and not closer to the deadline
+- Asking questions when a client gives you a project–Immediately and not closer to the deadline

-- Delivering the photos quickly–Photos processed for client without quality suffering
+- Delivering the photos quickly–Photos processed for the client without quality suffering

 - Creating estimates and invoices quickly

-- Raising concerns and issues before the client realizes a concern–While there are somethings you cannot anticipate you are always trying to take ownership as if the success or failure of this project can make the client be super successful or put them out of business
+- Raising concerns and issues before the client realizes a problem–While there are some things you cannot anticipate, you are always trying to take ownership as if the success or failure of this project can make the client be super successful or put them out of business